FOIL-NU/RainbowSTORM/README.md

 Install the RainbowSTORM plugin (Rainbow_STORM.jar) by copying the file into the Plugins subfolder of your ImageJ installation (e.g. “C:\Program Files\ImageJ\plugins”).
 Verify the successful installation of RainbowSTORM by restarting ImageJ and locating RainbowSTORM under the Plugins menu.

 # 2025-02-13 Update
-We have an updated version of RainbowSTORM available [here](https://github.com/FOIL-NU/sSMLM-protocol).
+We have an updated version of RainbowSTORM available [here](https://github.com/FOIL-NU/sSMLM-protocol), for use with dual wedge prism-based sSMLM based systems.

 # How to Cite
 If you use RainbowSTORM for data analysis, please cite our paper: